bctrainers/urlbuffer/README.md

 #Urlbuffer

-This znc module listens to traffic on irc channels and if an image link is detected it downloads the image to a given directory and reuploads it to imgur.com.
+This znc module listens to traffic on irc channels and scans for image links (or just links).
+If an image link is detected it downloads the image to a given directory and reuploads it to imgur.com.

 ##Dependencies